-WordPress multisite is a type of feature that allows users to build a “network” of sub-sites just with the help of a single WordPress installation.
-It enables you to use sub-domains of the same root domain within the suitable network.
+WordPress multisite allows users to build a “network” of sub-sites just with the help of a single WordPress installation.
+It enables you to use sub-domains of the same root domain within a suitable network.
 With the help of native WordPress mapping, an administrator can map the custom domains to each of their sites.
-In this article, we are going to discuss WordPress multisite in detail, let’s get started.
+In this write-up, we are going to discuss WordPress multisite in detail, let’s get started.

 Our primary motivation to go with WordPress multisite is a need to differentiate some of the topics on our blog, without creating any overhead of installing multiple WordPress.